taijamartinez/socialNetwork/README.md

 ## Credit

--ChatGPT helped with the package.json and tsconfig file to make sure everything would run correctly.
+-ChatGPT helped with the package.json and tsconfig files to make sure everything would run correctly.

 ## Project Links